leigler/voice-activated/public/pages/voice-activated.md

 ### Alternative
 If you have a specific project idea that you&rsquo;d like to realize over the next two weeks that doesn&rsquo;t fit the prompt, feel free to propose it!

+### References
+[A collection of questions and references](/voice-and-interfaces) to consider throughout your final project.